phen19/phen19/README.md

 ### Hi there 👋

 My name is Paulo Henrique, but you can call me **PH** or just **Paulo**.
-I'm a Full Stack developer student, currently learning Javascript and React, and looking foward to learn SQL, AWS, TypeScript and other technologies.
+I'm a Full Stack developer, currently learning Javascript and React, and looking foward to learn SQL, AWS, TypeScript and other technologies.

 ### What I have worked with: